Abhishek-Somani/DeepLearningNotes/Distilling_the_Knowledge_in_a_Neural_Network.md

 # Distilling the Knowledge in a Neural Network [https://arxiv.org/abs/1503.02531](url)

 The author describes a different kind of training - "Distillation" to transfer the knowledge from a complex ensemble of models to a small model which is more suitable for deployment.
 The core idea is that the relative probabilities of incorrect answers assigned by the complex model carries a lot of information about how the model is trying to generalize.
 Using Distillation, the small model tries to learn this generalization information.
+Later, he also discuss the specialist framework in the case of very large dataset like the JFT (google).

 Important Points: